-- 2. Samples collected for laboratory analysis are to be collected from the location where the violative condition of the product is known or suspected to exist.
+- Samples collected for laboratory analysis are to be collected from the location where the violative condition of the product is known or suspected to exist.
 Select the portions that will demonstrate the violative nature of the product. - 3.
 There may be times when additional sampling is necessary to gain information or otherwise protect public health.
-In these situations, obtain guidance from an appropriate source. - 4.
-If intact sampling is not feasible, non-intact samples are to be collected from bulk.
+In these situations, obtain guidance from an appropriate source regarding specific techniques, sampling plans, and policy. - 4.
+Investigators are to maintain the integrity of the sample and not cause contamination during sampling.
+If microbiological analyses will be requested, Investigators are to use aseptic techniques when collecting samples from non-intact samples (opened package), and to the extent necessary when collecting samples from intact (unopened package).

-- 5. Investigators are to maintain the integrity of the sample and not cause contamination during sampling.
-If microbiological analyses will be requested, Investigators are to use aseptic techniques as outlined in FSIS Directive 10,230.2, Procedures for Collecting and Submitting Domestic Samples for Microbiological Analysis, when collecting samples from non-intact samples (opened package), and to the extent necessary when collecting samples from intact (unopened package). - M. To request laboratory analysis of investigative samples, Investigators are to: - 1.
-Complete the appropriate laboratory sample form upon consultation with the laboratory where sample are being sent for analysis. - 2.
-Record the producer's name, address, and establishment number; - 3.
-Record a sample description, list of ingredients, and product codes (e.g., -sell by datesl); - 4.
-Record the name and address of the location where the sample was collected; - 5.
-Record date, time, and quantity collected;

-6. Describe how the sample is identified and sealed (e.g., -collected by, on(date), sealed with VT seal #l);

-- 7. Provide the contact information for transmission of sample results; - 8.
-Describe the analysis requested; and

-9. After the lab enters reports the results, the results are scanned into a PDF and emailed to the Investigator and kept on file on the VAAFM server.

-N. To identify investigative samples, Investigators are to:

-1. Photograph the product or other evidentiary material before and after sample collection;

-2. Obtain identifying information (e.g., invoices, labels, or other product identification);

-3. As appropriate, document a signed statement, MOI, or Shipper's or Receiver's Certification from witnesses with direct knowledge of the sample identity;

-4. Complete Section I of an Evidence Receipt and Chain of Custody form.
-Include a description of the sample/evidence and the sample serial number; print a hard copy of the form; and place the associated bar-coded, pressure-sensitive sticker from VT Form 7355-2B, in the appropriate block; and chain of custody;

-5. Maintain all other identifying information (e.g., invoice, bill of lading) under separate Evidence Receipt and Chain of Custody form with the associated case file.

-- O. Prior to transferring investigative samples to the laboratory, Investigators are to: - 1.
-Complete the first entry in Section II of an Evidence Receipt and Chain of Custody form to initiate

-- 2. Maintain a copy of the signed Receipt with the associated case file; - 3.
+- M. To request laboratory analysis of investigative samples, Investigators are to: - 1.
+Complete the appropriate laboratory sample form upon consultation with the laboratory where samples are being sent for analysis. - 2.
+Provide the producer's name, address, and establishment number; - 3.
+Provide a sample description, list of ingredients, and product codes (e.g., -sell by datesll); - 4.
+Provide the name and address of the location where the sample was collected; - 5.
+Provide date, time, and quantity collected; - 6.
+Describe how the sample is identified and sealed (e.g., -collected by , on (date), sealed with VT seal #l); - 7.
+Provide the contact information for transmission of sample results; - 8.
+Describe the analysis requested; - N. To identify investigative samples, Investigators are to: - 1.
+Photograph the product or other evidentiary material before and after sample collection; - 2.
+Obtain identifying information (e.g., invoices, labels, or other product identification); - 3.
+As appropriate, document a signed statement, MOI, or Shipper's or Receiver's Certification from witnesses with direct knowledge of the sample identity; - 4.
+Complete Section I of an Evidence Receipt and Chain of Custody form.
+Include a description of the sample/evidence and the sample serial number; print a hard copy of the form; and place the associated bar-coded, pressure-sensitive sticker from VT Form 7355-2B, in the appropriate block; and - 5.
+Maintain all other identifying information (e.g., invoice, bill of lading) under separate Evidence Receipt and Chain of Custody form with the associated case file. - O. Prior to transferring investigative samples to the laboratory, Investigators are to: - 1.
+Complete the first entry in Section II of an Evidence Receipt and Chain of Custody form to initiate chain of custody; - 2.
+Maintain a copy of the signed Receipt with the associated case file; - 3.
 Place the signed Evidence Receipt and Chain of Custody form in the package with the investigative sample; - 4.
-Seal the sample in accordance with FSIS Directive 7355.1, Use of Sample Seals for Laboratory Samples and Other Applications; and - 5.
+Seal the sample in accordance with FSIS Directive 7355.1, Use of Sample Seals for Laboratory Samples and Other Applications; and

+- Placing the signed Evidence Receipt and Chain of Custody and Laboratory Analysis form into the provided plastic sleeve to protect them during shipping and including the forms with the collected sample: - Sealing the sample bag with the medium-sized bar-coded label (VT Form 7355-2B, FSIS Laboratory Sample Identification Label); and - Packaging the sample in the shipping container with sufficient coolant and sealing the shipping container by placing the large-sized bar-coded label (VT Form 7355-2A, FSIS Laboratory Sample Container Seal) across the flap. - 5.
 Transfer the evidentiary investigative sample to the laboratory.